nearform/commentami/packages/commentami-backend-hapi-plugin/README.md

 }
 ```

-**Note**: if you pass `options.multines = {}` the websockets will be active but the pub/sub system will work only for the single server and not between multiple servers (ie: through redis pub/sub).
+**Note**: if you pass `options.multines = {}` the websockets will be active but the pub/sub system will work only for the single server and not between multiple servers.

 ### `options.nes` \[optional\]